The 5 Best Ways to Collect Customer Feedback

 Use chat.
 Using a live chat feature as part of your website’s user interface is a great way to receive prompt customer feedback.
 It’s a valuable tool in your customer service team’s toolbox.
 Your customer may have a problem that requires escalation; if so, that’s okay.
 There are a lot of issues your customers are going to bring to your website that a chat tool can quickly resolve.
 Give your customers fast, easy access to your customer support team as soon as they visit the site.
 Customers appreciate that kind of convenience and flexibility, and it gives you an opportunity to “surprise and delight” them.
 This builds trust and will keep them coming back for more.

 Once you make the effort to collect customer feedback, you’re on the road to providing superior service and user experience.
 Whether you follow one or more of the approaches listed above or simply want to better serve your customers, ModSquad can help.
 We’ll work with you to develop a customized plan, guiding you through the process step by step.
 Intrigued?
-Contact us today!This entry was posted in Customer Support.
+Contact us today!This entry was posted in Customer Experience, Customer Support.
 Bookmark the permalink.